 Sadly, the main cause of illness and death is from preventable or treatable conditions.

-Providing aid to the locals on Malekula Island, the group works under the direction of a Vanuatu dentist and the manager of the Norsup Hospital.
-They travel in the back of a Ute to visit school children and oral screening takes place within the school grounds.
+Providing aid to the locals on Malekula island, the group works under the direction of a Vanuatu dentist and the manager of the Norsup Hospital.
+They travel in the back of the UTE to visit school children and oral screening takes place within the school grounds.
 Any child requiring further care is given the opportunity to attend the Norsup Dental Clinic for emergency treatment.